-podcasting and Storytelling in Brooklyn, New York, United States
+producing, reporting, and storytelling in Brooklyn, New York, United States

-Through all of her endeavors, she aims to amplify perspectives often forgotten in the media.
+Through all of her endeavors, Williams aims to amplify perspectives often forgotten in the media.